 To build your own effects pedal, you will usually need to buy a kit for the project.
-The price of it will vary, based on the kind of pedal that you want to build.
+The price of it will vary, based on the kind of pedal that you plan to build.
 If you’re building the project from a schematic, you will need to buy all of the parts individually on your own.
 The cost of a kit is usually comparable to its real-world counterpart and all of the parts will be included (usually), with step-by-step instructions on how to assemble it.

 Buying the parts individually and following a schematic can save you money, and will almost always result in higher quality parts, but you will spend time making sure that you have everything you need, and that you’re assembling them in the right order.
 You will need to do all of your own box drilling and wiring, without step-by-step instructions, unless of course, you are following a guide like the ones we have here at Humbucker Soup.

 To build your own pedal, you will need only a small set of inexpensive tools; it is by no means an expensive hobby and it is extremely rewarding.
 There is nothing quite like playing through a pedal that you built from scratch, especially when it sounds great.

 Let’s look at where we can find some kits, schematics, parts, and accessories.
 This list is by no means exhaustive; there are still plenty of great companies waiting to be found.

 Here is a list of websites that sell complete kits.
 Many of these sites also have schematics, as well as tutorials and guides.

 Mod Kits DIY – https://www.modkitsdiy.com/products